midhunkalarikkal/FullDomain/Notes/React.md

 ### ADVANTAGES OF `REACT` ###
 ==================================
 ## Component-Based Architecture
 --------------------------------
-- React enables you to build encapsulated components that manage their own state, making the code modular, reusable, and easier to maintain.

 ## Virtual DOM for Performance
 ------------------------------
-- The Virtual DOM efficiently updates only the changed parts of the actual DOM, resulting in faster UI updates and better overall performance.

 ## JSX for Readability
 -----------------------
-- JSX combines HTML and JavaScript, making it easy to write and understand the structure of components, leading to more intuitive code.

 ## One-Way Data Binding
 ------------------------
-- Unidirectional data flow ensures predictable state management, making it easier to debug and understand how data moves through the application.

 ## Rich Ecosystem
 -----------------
 - React has a large community with many libraries, tools, and frameworks (like Next.js) that enhance its functionality, speeding up development.